harshil1417/salesMessageProcessor/README.md

 4. Products can be measured in gallons, dozens and other units.
 So, we can consider using Strategy design pattern to decide the calculation algorithm.
 5. Reports can be mailed in excel, PDF formats.
 6. We can have daily EOD snapshot of sales done in a relational database.
 Spring Data rest can be leveraged for implementing the same.
 7. Need more test cases to have good code coverage.
-SONAR and SSAP tools can be onboaded for code quality checks
+SONAR and SSAP can be onboaded for code quality checks